Stillen

-STILLEN (Steve Millen Sportparts, Inc.) is the automotive aftermarket parts company created by Steve Millen, a former racecar driver for Nissan who was known for racing the 300ZX.
-In 1986, STILLEN began selling mini-truck ground effects and then began fulfilling orders for vans and full-sized trucks.
-However, STILLEN became known for specializing in parts for Nissan cars, but also supplies parts for other vehicles such as the Ford GT and Toyota 86.
-STILLEN also develops parts for other cars such as the Chevrolet Camaro and Ford F150 (including Ford Raptor).
-In 1996, STILLEN purchased a machining shop from Frank Shuter, a former New Zealand speedway champion.
+Stillen (stylized as STILLEN) (Steve Millen Sportparts, Inc.) is the automotive aftermarket parts company created by Steve Millen, a former racecar driver for Nissan who was known for racing the 300ZX.
+In 1986, Stillen began selling mini-truck ground effects and then began fulfilling orders for vans and full-sized trucks.
+However, Stillen became known for specializing in parts for Nissan cars, but also supplies parts for other vehicles such as the Ford GT and Toyota 86.
+Stillen also develops parts for other cars such as the Chevrolet Camaro and Ford F150 (including Ford Raptor).
+In 1996, Stillen purchased a machining shop from Frank Shuter, a former New Zealand speedway champion.

-The company became quite popular with the production of its STILLEN exhaust and has continued expanding their line of performance parts.
+The company became quite popular with the production of its Stillen exhaust and has continued expanding their line of performance parts.
 Today, they offer a line of superchargers, cold air intakes, and body kits for sports cars, American performance cars and trucks.

-The company's latest completed project, the STILLEN R35 GT-R, involved modifying a standard Nissan GT-R, enabling it to go from 0–100 km/h in 2.9 seconds, instead of the usual 3.6 seconds.
+The Stillen R35 GT-R, involved modifying a Nissan GT-R, enabling it to go from 0–100 km/h in 2.9 seconds, instead of the factory-rated 3.6 seconds.
 The car was designed mainly for Targa Newfoundland.
-The modifications included removal of significant weight, chip & computer tuning, new harder suspension system and carbon brakes.
+The modifications included removal of significant weight, chip and computer tuning, new stiffer suspension system and carbon brakes.